Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Related Work

-Although supervised learning-based defogging methods have achieved remarkable results, they require fog-fogfree image pair to train the network.
+Although paired learning-based defogging methods have achieved remarkable results, they require fog/fogfree image pair to train the network.
 In practice, it is difficult to synthesize fog around distant objects because the depth information is hard to estimate.
 Moreover, it is a time-consuming and labor-intensive task to synthesize a large number of foggy images with different fog concentrations.
-Therefore, unsupervised learning-based defogging methods are better suited for real-world defogging tasks.
+Therefore, unpaired learning-based defogging methods are better suited for real-world defogging tasks.
 These methods not only learn the domain correlation between the foggy and clear images in the natural scenes, but also effectively reduce the cost of data preparation.
-Training on unpaired data, Yang \textit{et al.} \cite{yang2018towards} first proposed a disentangled dehazing network consists of three generators and a multi-scale discriminator to produce defogged results from the foggy images.
+Generative Adversarial Networks (GNA) \cite{Goodfellow2020} as a representative unpaired technique, which has been proved to be superior in the field of image generation and restoration \cite{Isola2017} \cite{zhu2017unpaired} \cite{Hu2019}.
+For defogging, Yang \textit{et al.} \cite{yang2018towards} first proposed a disentangled dehazing network consists of three generators and a multi-scale discriminator to produce defogged results from the foggy images.
 By introducing a perceptual loss function, Engin \textit{et al.} \cite{cycle-dehazing} employed an enhanced CycleGAN \cite{zhu2017unpaired} to directly generate defogging results.
 Inspired by \cite{zhu2017unpaired}, we proposed in one of our previous works \cite{liu2020end} a network with a two-stage transformation path based on Cyclegan to map foggy images to the fog-free domain; the network in \cite{liu2020end} consists of two generators, two enhancers, and a discriminator.
 In \cite{zhao2021refinednet}, Zhao proposed a two-stage RefineDNet to combine the merits of prior- and learning-based approaches to achieve both visibility restoration and realness improvement.
-The methods above have a common characteristic: they all use an adversarial generator (AG) to recover foggy images.
-We thus refer to them as AG-based methods, which typically tend to generate low-quality defogged images with loss of texture detail and low contrast.
+The methods above typically tend to generate low-quality defogged images with loss of texture detail and low contrast.
+Our proposed method focuses on unpaired images for training, it uses quad-path mappings to improve the defogging generator performance.